markjprice/cs10dotnet6/errata.md

 - https://github.com/markjprice/cs10dotnet6/issues/11
 - https://github.com/markjprice/cs10dotnet6/issues/14

-To avoid the issue, revert back to an earlier version or manually install version v1.24.0-beta1.
+To avoid the issue, revert back to an earlier version or manually install version v1.24.0-beta1 by [downloading the VSIX](https://github.com/OmniSharp/omnisharp-vscode/releases/tag/v1.23.18-beta2) and in then in Visual Studio Code **EXTENSIONS**, select the **Views and More Actions** menu (three dots) and then **Install from VSIX...**.

 I had hoped that the seriousness of this issue would prompt a non-beta fix by now but the holidays have probably slowed development down.
 I will leave both issues open and I have added this erratum to warn readers about this temporary issue.

 ## Page 57 - Changing the color scheme for C# syntax